pgadmin-org/pgadmin4/docs/en_US/table_dialog.rst

 for the table and the associated toast table:

-* Move the *Custom auto-vacuum?* switch to the *Yes* position to perform custom maintenance on the table.
-* Move the *Enabled?* switch to the *Yes* position to select values in the *Vacuum table*.
+* Move the *Custom auto-vacuum?* switch to the *Yes* position to perform custom maintenance on the table and to select values in the *Vacuum table*.
 The *Vacuum Table* provides default values for maintenance operations.
+* Changing *Autovacuum enabled?* to *Not set* will reset autovacuum_enabled.

 Provide a custom value in the *Value* column for each metric listed in the *Label* column.